CE Student Leaders

 Hi!
 My name is Alanna, a senior sociology major from Portland, Oregon!
 I first became involved with the Career and Community Engagement Center through co-leading the Food Justice Project, a program connecting Whitman students to local initiatives to reduce food insecurity in the Walla Walla Valley.
 Co-leading this program and working with the amazing Community Engagement team has given me so many valuable tools, and I am excited to continue growing with this beautiful group of inspiring people.
 This year, I am taking on the role as the Executive Leader of Community Projects, which focuses on listening and responding to emerging needs in the Walla Walla communities we have the privilege of sharing space with.
 I am excited to use this role as an opportunity to build more connections and relationships with all of the amazing community partners and organizers in the area!

 If you're interested in learning more about upcoming community engagement opportunities, email me at firstname.lastname@example.org.

 Greetings!
 My name is Eleshaday Abraha (She/Her/Hers).
 I am a senior BBMB major.
 My first time getting involved in the Walla Walla community was during my first year; I interned and volunteered at Providence St. Mary's hospital.
 As an international student, this experience exposed me to a new understanding of diversity, equity, and inclusion (DEI).
 This year, I will be working as the executive student leader for diversity, equity, inclusion, and recruitment.
 Some of my roles include improving programming accessibility through the Career and Community Engagement Center, facilitating volunteer recruitment, and working with campus offices doing DEI work.

 I look forward to collaborating with student volunteers and community partners.
 If you want to learn more about my position, don't hesitate to contact me at email@example.com.

-If you’d like to talk with me more about what I do, email me at firstname.lastname@example.org.
+If you’d like to talk about how you could get more involved with the community or about what I do in my position, email me at email@example.com.